GMyhf/2025spring-cs201/20250304_week3_OOP_time_complexity.md

 **Q1.
 What is the Boundary Case for Bubble sort?**

 Bubble sort takes minimum time (Order of n) when elements are already sorted.
-Hence it is best to check if the array is already sorted or not beforehand, to avoid O(N2) time complexity.
+Hence it is best to check if the array is already sorted or not beforehand, to avoid $O(N^2)$ time complexity.

 **Q2.
 Does sorting happen in place in Bubble sort?**

 Yes, Bubble sort performs the swapping of adjacent pairs without the use of any major data structure.
-Hence Bubble sort algorithm is an in-place algorithm.
+Hence Bubble sort algorithm is an <mark>in-place</mark> algorithm.

 **Q3.
 Is the Bubble sort algorithm stable?**

-Yes, the bubble sort algorithm is stable.
+Yes, the bubble sort algorithm is <mark>stable</mark>.

 **Q4.
 Where is the Bubble sort algorithm used?**